LIMITED EDITIONS AND LIMITED RELEASES

-As an artisan distillery, we are constantly experimenting with new ideas for spirits and cocktails. ¬†In addition, we occasionally collaborate with our friends in related businesses. ¬†We have made a series of limited edition spirits, called our Limited Releases. ¬†Each has developed a cult following, and has been something totally unique.
+As an artisan distillery, we are constantly experimenting with new ideas for spirits and cocktails.
+In addition, we occasionally collaborate with our friends in related businesses.
+For nine years running, we have made a series of limited edition spirits, called our Limited Releases.
+Each has developed a cult following, and has been something totally unique.
 In addition, we occasionally release small runs of unique, delicious spirits that are only available at the distillery.